slowernews/wisdom-tldr/README.md

 > *'The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing.' -- Winston Churchill*

+> *'Perfectionism leads to procrastination, which leads to paralysis.'*

 HOWEVER, you should have a [plan](#on-planning).

 > *'If you are unsure of a course of action, do not attempt it.
 Your doubts and hesitations will infect your execution.'*